Our past holds the key to understanding the present

 This week we read the Song of Moses, one of Moses’ final speeches to the Children of Israel before his death.
 The only other words Moses speaks to the nation after this are the words of blessing in Deuteronomy Chapter 33.
-But in Deuteronomy Chapter 32, Moses composes a long poem in which he praises G-d, discusses His relationship with His people and reviews historical events, some of which are revealed prophetically to him but have not yet occurred.
+But in Deuteronomy Chapter 32, Moses composes a long poem in which he praises God, discusses His relationship with His people, and reviews historical events, some of which are revealed prophetically to him but have not yet occurred.

-When life is good and blessings are abundant – then it is easy for Israel to forsake G-d, to forget that the source of our blessings is His generosity.
+When life is good and blessings are abundant – then it is easy for Israel to forsake God, to forget that the source of our blessings is His generosity.
 When we are in trouble, it is natural to cry out for help.
 But when things are good, we tend to brag and attribute our success to our efforts alone.
-We forget that it is G-d who has blessed us, that it is He who created us, and to Him we owe our gratitude.
+We forget that it is God who has blessed us that it is He who created us, and to Him, we owe our gratitude.

-If all of Israel, if all of the world, would turn to Him in the height of our prosperity, the world would be a better place.
+If all of Israel, if all of the world, would turn to Him in the height of prosperity, the world would be a better place.
 The western world is a wealthy world and a secular world indeed.

 If all of Israel remembered the lessons of history, even our own recent history with regard to our conflict with the Arabs, and if our entire nation remembered that it is God who has created us and who is responsible for our blessings, we would all hold on to the gift He has given us and never let go.
 We would all treasure Biblical Israel forever.

 Shabbat Shalom from Samaria,